AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Environment_Equivalence/content.rst

 #. the GNAT Pro executable name, version number and host operating system;
 #. the GNAT Pro compilation switches;
+#.
+The GNATemulator executable name, version number and host operating system;
 #. the GNATcoverage executable name, version number and host operating system.

 If all points above are equal, then the two environments are equivalent.